sugunan/ezfollow/README.md

     * So maintain a list of mails to mark as operation team
     * Include "zugunan@gmail.com" also as operation team
 * Apply priority or urgency to each mail as high, medium or low
-  * High: If the mail talk about any urgency or if large group of people require the soluton
+  * High: If the mail talk about any urgency or if large group of people require the solution
   * Medium: If the mail doesn't talk about any time line or urgency, But if they still mention about a blocker (actionable item for operation team), then go for medium
   * Low: All the others mark as low
   * Also there should be a way to change the priority on UI by human